 PC gaming on a budget has changed a lot since the launch of Ryzen.
 With the launch of Ryzen APUs, you don’t even need a GPU to play many Modern games at 1080p (low to normal settings) at 30-40 FPS.
-The 720p gaming is even more good with 60+ FPS on many modern games.
+The 720p gaming is even better with 60+ FPS on many modern games.

 Processor – Ryzen 3rd Gen 3200G: